HuemulSolutions/enola/docs/building_chatbot_ollama.md

 ![Track Activity](images/track_activity.jpg)

-By the end of this guide, you will have a fully functional chatbot that tracks and logs data to the Enola-AI platform.
+By the end of this guide, you will have a fully functional chatbot that tracks and logs data to the Enola-AI platform, offering valuable insight to your AI system.

 ---